 3) Bay of Fundy.

 Bay of Fundy is a large body of water that divided Nova Scotia and New Brunswick.
 It has peaks and ranges near the coast you can check out and it’s also south west of the Cabot Trail.
-I went there with my friends and here are the scenic spots there to check out.
+I went there with my friends and here are the scenic spots in Bay of Fundy I recommend checking out.

 As for scenic roads, the coastal road (road 114) there will take you across many different beaches with mountains, caves, and alien landscapes that are very picturesque.